chaitanya1414/Sign-language-recognition-using-CNN-and-Machine-Learning/README.md

-# Sign Language Recognition with CNN
+# Sign Language Recognition with CNN and Python
 This project uses a Convolutional Neural Network (CNN) to recognize American Sign Language (ASL) gestures.